 Who is Young Adventuress?

-I'm Liz, and I got my first taste for traveling and Spain when I was 16 years old.
-On my own, 8 years and 25 countries later, my wanderlust has only grown and the list of countries I want to visit longer.
-Nowadays I call Logroño, Spain my home, where I split my time between teaching English, writing and traveling.
-Follow my adventures as I wander, eat, and photograph my way around the world.
+Hi, I'm Liz, and I got my first taste for traveling and Spain when I was 16 years old.
+On my own, 9 years and 30 something countries later, my wanderlust has only grown and the list of countries I want to visit longer.
+I've been living in Spain for the past few years but now I am about to embark on a new journey across the globe.
+Follow my adventures as I wander, eat, and photograph my way around the world

 - Top 5 Reasons Why I HATE the Auxiliar Program in Spain November 27, 2012